 2. Register at the tourism office.

 Upon reaching Palompon, directly head to the tourism office and register.
+You’d be provided a pumpboat with at least 2 personnel to take you to the island.
 Day and overnight visits vary in fees.
 There’s also a slight difference on how much to pay based on your nationality, local address and age.
 Check the link below for more details.

 What to Bring